gasparka/thesis/docs/vhdl_extensions.rst

 VHDL as intermediate language
 =============================

 This chapter develops synthesizable object-oriented (OOP) programming model for VHDL.
-Main motivation is to use it as an intermediate language for High-Level synthesis.
+The main motivation is to use it as an intermediate language for High-Level synthesis of hardware.

 Introduction
 ------------